Business Compliance12 min read30 April 2026

 1. Risk Assessment

-Assess your money laundering and terrorism financing risks based on:
+Assess your exposure based on:

 2. Customer Due Diligence (CDD)

-Simplified CDD: For lower-risk customers and transactions.
-Reduced verification requirements.
+Simplified CDD: For lower-risk customers.
+Reduced verification.

 3. Ongoing Monitoring

-• Monitor transactions for unusual patterns
+• Watch for unusual transaction patterns

 • Update customer information periodically

-• Review risk assessments when circumstances change
+• Reassess risk profiles when circumstances change

 4. Record-Keeping

-• Internal reports and investigations: At least 5 years
+• Internal reports and investigation files

 5. Suspicious Transaction Reporting